-Personal checks are accepted as payment for books and merchandise provided it is your own personal check, or that of your parents or guardian.
+Personal checks are accepted as payment for books and merchandise provided it is your own personal check, or that of your parents or quardian.
+The check is your own personal check, or that of your parents or guardian.
 The check cannot exceed the amount of your purchase by more than \$5.00.
 The check is to be made out to the Wayne College Bookstore.
 Your local address, phone number, and social security number must be in the upper left-hand corner of the check.
 Money orders, travelers' checks, bank checks, VISA, MasterCard, and Discover are accepted.
 Checks returned for insufficient funds or closed accounts will be charged a \$20.00 handling fee.